Dominic Waghorn: Life and career

 Waghorn was part of Sky's BAFTA-nominated and Golden-Nymph award winning team covering the Egyptian revolution before the downfall of President Hosni Mubarak, from the outbreak of protests, to the 'Friday of Rage' protests in Cairo's Tahrir Square, demanding Mubarak's rapid departure (rather than the long transition period envisaged by the Egyptian Government), and Mubarak's subsequent downfall and the immediate aftermath.

 Waghorn became Sky News' US Correspondent, based in its Washington, D.C. bureau, in 2011.
 He has travelled extensively across the United States, covering the US presidential primary campaigns and the re-election of Barack Obama.

+During the 2023 Israel-Hamas war hostage crisis, Waghorn was condemned by the Board of Deputies of British Jews claimed that released Israeli hostages were "held in reasonable conditions, reportedly, though those held above ground lived with the fear of being killed in Israel’s bombardment."
+The aunt of a 12-year boy released from captivity described details of threats and psychological abuse from Hamas, including forcing him to watch videos of the 2023 Hamas attack on Israel.

 Awards

 Waghorn was awarded the RTS Television Journalist of the Year and News Item of the Year in 2007, for a series of investigative reports in China.
 He also won Foreign Press Association Journalist of the Year Award, the One World Media Journalist of the Year Award, and a Golden Nymph for Best TV News Item in the Monte Carlo TV Festival for a story on AIDS in China.
 He and other colleagues at Sky were nominated for a BAFTA for coverage of the Egyptian Revolution of 2011.